ACADEMIC PROGRAM

 Grades 6-8:

-Our Lady of Charity's middle schoolers use the 2020 edition of McGraw Hill's StudySync, a complete English Language Arts curriculum.
-In print or online, StudySync, is designed to engage every student regardless of his or her native language, learning level or phsyical, social and emotional ability.
-StudySync offers a blend of modern-day and classic literature.
+Our middle school Language Arts curriculum offers a blend of modern-day and classic literature.
 Skill lessons include comprehension skills, writing, and research.
-English Language Learners (ELL) skill lessons emphasize vocabulary instruction, language acquisition, and reading comprehension.
+Lessons emphasize vocabulary instruction, language acquisition, and reading comprehension.

 MATHEMATICS PROGRAM

-• Uses a set of learning routines each day, called the Try–Discuss–Connect routine, that helps students engage in discourse as they develop a deeper
+Uses a set of learning routines each day, called the Try–Discuss–Connect routine, that helps students engage in discourse as they develop a deeper understanding of mathematics

 RELIGION PROGRAM

-In order to build a foundation for a lifelong relationship with Jesus, our religion curriculum focuses on the life, mission and saving work of Jesus Christ, and teaches students how to live as Catholic disciples.
-Students build knowledge of, and reverence for Sacred Scripture from both the Old Testament and New Testament.
-The Virtue of the Month program provides a school-wide conversation about how we can creatively maintain and strengthen a safe school community that reflects the values and teachings of Jesus Christ.
+To build a foundation for a lifelong relationship with Jesus, our religious curriculum teaches students how to live as Catholic disciples.
 Students are challenged to relate knowledge of our faith with their life experience so they can apply the many ways we worship, live, pray, and serve together as Catholics.
 We begin each day as a school to share prayer and the Gospel, read by students each morning over the public address system.

-Preparation for the Catholic sacraments of reconciliation, first holy Communion, and confirmation is conducted as part of their respective grade levels in partnership with our priests, our parish religious education leaders, and our faculty.
-Reconciliation and first Communion occur in 2nd grade, while confirmation occurs in 8th grade.
+Preparation for the Catholic sacraments of reconciliation, first holy Communion, and confirmation is conducted as part of their respective grade levels in partnership with our priests, parish religious education leaders, and faculty.
+Reconciliation and First Communion occur in the 2nd grade, while confirmation occurs in the 8th grade.